layer5io/istio-service-mesh-workshop/lab-1/README.md

 ## Up Next

-On to [Lab 2](../lab-2/README.md) where you'll learn how to secure deployments with Docker EE, including image management with DTR and role-based access control in UCP.
+On to [Lab 2](../lab-2/README.md) where you'll learn how to deploy a microservice to Kubernetes